onixgod/SOC-Automation-Project/README.md

 ### Verify Events in Wazuh

-Go to Wazuh dashboard → Discover
+Go to the Wazuh dashboard → Discover
 Select wazuh-archives-* index
 Search for: mimikatz
 Look for Sysmon Event ID 1 (Process Creation)